Balancing Transparency and Privacy: The Role of Document Redaction

 This prevents resources from completing their core duties, decreasing overall agency efficiency and effectiveness.

-For example, if a large number of staff members are diverted to redaction tasks, other critical functions such as policy development, program implementation, or public outreach may suffer.
-This can result in delays, reduced service quality, and negatively impact the agency's reputation.
+For example, if many staff members are diverted to redaction tasks, other critical functions such as policy development, program implementation, or public outreach may suffer.
+This can result in delays, reduced service quality, and a negative impact on the agency's reputation.

 Volume and Storage of Documents

 Government agencies generate and manage massive documents daily, making manual redaction daunting.
-These documents are often in diverse formats and can even come in the form of scanned document images.
-Each of these documents may come with unique challenges that require tailored redaction approaches.
+These documents are often in diverse formats and can even be scanned document images.
+Each may have unique challenges that require tailored redaction approaches.

-Not only this but managing large volumes of documents can create organizational issues such as retrieving and managing data.
-Therefore, they may also need a centralized repository for the secure storage and management of these documents.
+Not only this, but managing large volumes of documents can create organizational issues such as retrieving and managing data.
+Therefore, they may also need a centralized repository to store and manage these documents securely.

 Technological Limitations